DemonTPx/util-bundle/README.md

 # DemonTPx util bundle

-These are some utils I use often in my Symfony2 projects
+These are some utils I use often in my Symfony projects

 ## Installation